 What Type of RV?

-In order to know how much power, you’ll need you will need to do a few calculations to determine your power consumption.
+To know how much power, you’ll need you will need to do a few calculations to determine your power consumption.
 Your best bet is to document your appliances and how many watts they use.
-Add these up and you should be able to get a ballpark number on how much power you will typically consume when your appliances are powered up.
+Add these up, and you should be able to get a ballpark number on how much power you will consume when your appliances are powered up.
 Use this number when shopping for a generator.

 Pro Tip: Many appliances use a surge of power during startup, especially your AC.
 Calculate a small amount of extra power when compiling your wattage list.